Quick Navigation

 Related Sections

-- Section 131: Procedure in respect of person present in Court
+- Section 368: Procedure in case of person of unsound mind tried before Court